Mukilan-16/JAVA-SCRIPT-PRJ/README.md

 # JAVA-SCRIPT-PRJ
-Started with basic JavaScript knowledge and learned by copying and coding along with GreetStack tutorial videos
+I learned JavaScript by practicing, experimenting, and sometimes referencing or recreating code from GreetStack tutorials.